ThingLabsIo/ThingLabsIo.github.io/pages/photon-lab005.md

 For this lab series you are using a Particle Photon, a small Wi-Fi enabled development board.
 The Photon is an excellent prototyping board for connected Things and Particle, the makers of the Photon, sell the P0 chip that drives the board (so when you are ready to go into production you can easily use the same chip).
 While you can develop for the Photon using Particle Build or Particle Dev and leverage the Particle Cloud, this lab series is designed to teach you how to build a Wi-Fi based hub-and-spoke system, similar to how SmartThings or Phillips Hue works.
 For the first few labs you will learn how to create Node.js applications that run on your PC and control the Photon.
 Later in the lab you will learn how to deploy the Node.js applications to a hub device, like a Raspberry Pi 2 or an Arduino Y&uacute;n, which will act as the field gateway for all of the connected Photons in your solution.

 ## Wiring the Board
-This lesson uses the same wiring configuration from [Lab 3][10], so its possible that you already have most of the wiring done from the previous lesson. if not, wire the Photon according to the diagram.
+This lesson uses a similar wiring configuration from [Lab 3][10], so its possible that you already have most of the wiring done from the previous lesson. if not, wire the Photon according to the diagram.

 <img src="/images/photon_lab03_bb.png"/>